RebRut03/School_District_Analysis/README.md

 Specifially for this portion of the project, Maria would like the deliverables to include a repeat of the school district analysis outlined above, replacing the math and reading scores for Thomas High School ("THS") ninth graders with NaNs and a report to describe how these changes affected the overall analysis.

-I used the loc method to isolate the THS ninth grade reading and math scores and set them equal to np.Nan as follows:
+The loc method was utilized to isolate the THS ninth grade reading and math scores and set them equal to np.Nan as follows:

 `student_data_df.loc[(student_data_df["school_name"]=="Thomas High School") & (student_data_df["grade"]=="9th") , "reading_score"] = np.NaN
 student_data_df`